 Omega-3 fatty acids are essential fatty acids that most of us don't consume enough of.
-We have no problem getting enough omega-6 since it is so abundant in most vegetable oils, nuts, seeds, and processed foods; we are actually getting too much omega-6 in our diets.
+Most of us have no problem getting enough omega-6 since it is abundant in most vegetable oils, nuts, seeds, and processed foods; we actually usually get too much omega-6 in our diets.

 Consuming too much omega-6 and not enough omega-3 increases inflammation in the body.
 The ideal ratio of omega-6:omega-3 we should aim for is about 2:1, however most of us (omnivores and vegans) get a ratio of 20:1.

 In addition to reducing our consumption of omega-6, it is really important to get enough omega-3.
-We can reduce our intake of omega-6 by limiting our intake of the low-quality vegetable oils (that are usually rancid/oxidized anyways) like canola oil, corn oil, soy oil, safflower oil, "vegetable" oil, cottonseed oil, and sunflower oil.
+We can reduce our intake of omega-6 by limiting our intake of the low-quality vegetable oils like canola oil, corn oil, soy oil, safflower oil, "vegetable" oil, and sunflower oil.

 Omega-3 fatty acids include the shorter-chain ALA, and the longer-chain EPA/DHA.
 EPA/DHA are considered the active forms of omega-3 that are responsible for the many health benefits.
 Our body can convert the ALA form into the active forms of EPA/DHA, but the conversion rate is quite low, especially if there are any health issues present.

 Algae oil supplements, however, do contain the already converted forms EPA/DHA.
 Fish are also a source of EPA/DHA, which is why they are said to be better sources than flax and chia.